Kylie T. Gougler, D.M.A. (ABD)

 B.A. in Music – Luther College

 Kylie T. Gougler has been hailed by D Magazine as "continually captivating and vocally magnificent."
-The Iowa native has performed a plethora of roles, including Mozart's Fiordiligi in Così fan tutte, Governess in Britten's Turn of the Screw and the title role in Puccini's Suor Angelica.
+The Iowa native has performed a plethora of roles, including Fiordiligi in Mozart's Così fan tutte, Governess in Britten's Turn of the Screw and the title role in Puccini's Suor Angelica.

-An active concert and recital performer, Ms. Gougler has performed all over the United States, as well as Canada, Europe.
+An active concert and recital performer, Dr. Gougler has performed all over the United States, as well as Canada, Europe.
 As a proponent for Czech and Slovak art song and repertoire, she spent a short residency in Náměšt' nad Oslavou, Moravia, and was a finalist in the International Czech and Slovak Voice Competition in Montréal, Québec.
 She also performed Dvořák's Te Deum with the University of Iowa Symphony Orchestra.

-Ms. Gougler is a member of the National Association of Teachers of Singing (NATS), the College Music Society and Pi Kappa Lambda.
+Dr. Gougler is a member of the National Association of Teachers of Singing (NATS), the College Music Society and Pi Kappa Lambda.

-Kylie can be located in room 21 of the Odvin Hagen Music Building.
+Dr. Gougler can be located in room 21 of the Odvin Hagen Music Building.